Antonio-Iijima/alvin/README.md

 3
 ```

-Note that here we use `set`, not `setf`; for the closure to work, we must evaluate (ctr 0) immediately, so that subsequent calls can evaluate the function it returns (in this case a lambda function, but more often a named function).
+Note that here we use `set`, not `setf`; for the closure to work, we must evaluate (ctr 0) immediately, so that subsequent calls can evaluate the function it returns with its own `FUNARG` Environment already created.
+Here the utility of function IDs becomes apparent, as without them the two closures would conflict in the `FUNARG` dictionary.

 # Miscellaneous